47degrees/arrow-slides/src/main/arrow-meta.md

    <source src="../css/videos/photos-loop.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:

+[Raquel]

+Thanks to everyone that makes Λrrow possible!
+More than 150 contributors and they are increasing every week.

 ---

 ### Thanks to everyone that makes Kotlin possible!